tim-roberts1/tva/website/docs/development/packages/icons/intro.md

 ## Organization and naming

 We provide React components by default.
 Other formats will be available in corresponding subfolders. e.g., `import { MenuIcon } from '@pluralsight/icons/svelte'`
-Each exported icon is named in PascalCase and suffixed with "Icon".

 Icons are organized into categories in accordance with the Pluralsight Design standards.